 The UK inheritance tax treatment of trusts changed dramatically following the introduction of the Finance Act 2006.
-As a result, most lifetime trusts created on, or after 22 March 2006, together with certain trusts created before 22 March 2006, fall within the special regime of inheritance tax known as the relevant property regime.
+As a result, most lifetime trusts created on or after 22 March 2006 - together with certain trusts created before 22 March 2006 - fall within the special regime of Inheritance Tax (IHT) known as the relevant property regime.

-In addition to inheritance tax, there are also other taxes to take into account in relation to trusts, including capital gains tax, income tax and stamp taxes (which are not considered in this chapter).
+In addition to IHT, there are also other taxes to take into account in relation to trusts, including capital gains tax (CGT), income tax and stamp taxes (which are not considered in this chapter).
 The UK tax treatment of trusts created by individuals who are domiciled outside the UK is discussed elsewhere.

-In general terms, inheritance tax applies in different ways, dependent on the category of trust, the two main categories of which are relevant property trusts and interest in possession trusts, subject to certain exceptions mainly relating to trusts for young children, as described below.
+In general terms, IHT applies in different ways, dependent on the category of trust, the two main categories of which are relevant property trusts and interest in possession trusts, subject to certain exceptions mainly relating to trusts for young children, as described below.

 Certain reliefs are available, including business and agricultural property relief, which can reduce or exclude charges to inheritance tax in some cases.
 Careful planning is required when seeking to rely on reliefs.